davidesarra/jupyter_spaces/README.md

 [![Supported Python Versions](https://img.shields.io/pypi/pyversions/jupyter_spaces.svg)](https://pypi.org/project/jupyter_spaces/)

-Jupyter Spaces is an IPython extension for creating parallel namespaces availabe within the user namespace.
+Jupyter Spaces is an IPython extension for creating parallel namespaces available within the user namespace.
 It is designed to be used via IPython magics in Jupyter notebooks.

 ## Installation